 3. Statements can also be synchronized in java.

 1. The transient modifier can be applied only with variables or data members.

 2. When a class is serialized then transient data member is not serialized.

 1. A volatile modifier can be applied only with variables.
 It is a keyword.

 2. If a data member or variable is declared as volatile, all threads can see consistent the value of variable in java memory.

 3. A volatile keyword cannot be applied with a method declaration.

 4. Volatile does not create any kind of lock on the variable in the program.

-Hope that this tutorial has covered almost all important points related to ono-access modifiers in java.
-I hope that you will have understood basic idea of non-access modifiers and enjoyed it.
+Hope that this tutorial has covered almost all important points related to non-access modifiers in java.
+I hope that you will have understood the basic idea of non-access modifiers and enjoyed it.